Canopic Jar Lid

-These Shabtis (or Ushabtis) date from the Twenty-first dynasty of Egypt, which lasted from around 1070 to 945 BCE.
-Shabtis were made from a variety of materials, including clay, wood, stone and terracotta.
+Shabtis (or Ushabtis) date from the Twenty-first dynasty of Egypt, which lasted from around 1070 to 945 BCE.
+Shabtis are figurines and were made from a variety of materials, including clay, wood, stone and terracotta.

 The ancient Egyptians did not believe that death was permanent.
 Through piety to the gods and the preservation of the physical form in mummification, the deceased could pass to the afterlife.
 Once there, they may be required to perform manual labour.
 Before 3000 BCE, Egyptian rulers were buried with their servants so that they would not have to do this work themselves.

 The number of figurines buried with the dead increased over time.